Susan M. Kauzlarich: Education, career, and service

-Kauzlarich served as an Associate Editor for the journal Chemistry of Materials from 2006-2021 and is a Deputy Editor for Science Advances (2022-).
-She has been a member of the Editorial Advisory Board for the handbook Physics and Chemistry of the Rare Earths since 2002.
-She was an associate editor for the Journal of Solid State Chemistry from 2000-2005, and as a member of the Advisory Review Board of the Research Corporation for Science Advancement from 2004 to 2010.
-Kauzlarich is the editor of the book "Chemistry, structure, and bonding of Zintl phases and ions".
+Kauzlarich served as an associate editor for the journal Chemistry of Materials from 2006 to 2021 and is a deputy editor for Science Advances (2022-).
+She has been a member of the editorial advisory board for the handbook Physics and Chemistry of the Rare Earths since 2002.
+She was an associate editor for the Journal of Solid State Chemistry from 2000 to 2005, and as a member of the advisory review board of the Research Corporation for Science Advancement from 2004 to 2010.
+Kauzlarich is the editor of the book Chemistry, structure, and bonding of Zintl phases and ions.

 Kauzlarich is an advocate for diversity in the chemistry community and is well known for her personal commitment to mentorship.
 Throughout her career she has built and continues to support a pipeline of women and underrepresented students in the field of chemistry from high school through graduate study.
 During her career, Kauzlarich's mentorship strategies have expanded to help support a culture shift in her community through discussions, workshops, and development of new initiatives.
 One of her initiatives has been the development of the American Chemical Society Summer Educational Experience for the Economically Disadvantaged Program (SEED) program which she established at UC Davis in 1988.
 For her mentorship of students, Kauzlarich was recognized by Barack Obama with the 2009 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
 At UC Davis, she serves as committee member for the Center for the Advancement of Multicultural Perspectives on Science, part of the UC Davis "ADVANCE" initiative.
 She is also an active member of the steering committees at UC Davis including the Women's Research and Resource Center and Women in Science and Engineering.